BarKetPlace/applied-bioinfo-project/doc/antoine.md

 # 17-06 Antoine: takes care of skeleton
-the flow has been decomposed as follows: input alignement -> compute the entropy of each column -> trim the aligned sequences ->
+8:the flow has been decomposed as follows: input alignement -> compute the entropy of each column -> trim the aligned sequences ->